carlosazaustre/angularJS-example/README.md

 angularJS-example
 =================

 An example of use AngularJS MVW Framework.
-It is a phone list web in HTML5 / JSON
+It is a phone list web made in HTML5 / Javascript / JSON / Node.js